HexadigmSystems/FunctionTraits/README.md

           bool UseAmpersands = true>
 inline constexpr tstring_view MemberFunctionRefQualifierName_v;
 ```
-Same as "MemberFunctionRefQualifier_v" just above but returns this as a (WYSIWYG) string (of type "tstring_view" - see [TypeName_v](#typename_v) for details).
+Same as [MemberFunctionRefQualifier_v](#memberfunctionrefqualifier_v) just above but returns this as a (WYSIWYG) string (of type "tstring_view" - see [TypeName_v](#typename_v) for details).
 Note that this template also takes an extra template arg besides function "F", a "bool" called "UseAmpersands", indicating whether the returned string should be returned as "&" or "&&" (if the function is declared with an "&" or "&&" reference qualifier respectively), or "LValue" or "RValue" otherwise.
 Defaults to "true" if not specified (returns "&" or "&&" by default).
 Not applicable however if no reference qualifiers are present ("None" is always returned).</details>

 <a name="ReturnType_t"></a><details><summary>ReturnType_t</summary>
 ```C++